rubensworks/article-privacy-decentralized/content/solution.md

 #### Source-Aggregator Communication

 Different _push_ and _pull_ based techniques can be used to trigger aggregated summary creation.
-Push based techniques require the aggregators to _subscribe_ to the sources, after which the sources could _notify_ the aggregators upon any change, after which the aggregators could restart aggregated summary creation.
+Push based techniques require the aggregators to _subscribe_ to the sources, and the sources could _notify_ the aggregators upon any change, at which point the aggregators could restart the aggregated summary creation process.
 Pull based techniques require the aggregator to periodically poll the applicable sources, which could be done efficiently by sending `HEAD` requests and checking the last modification date of the files or summaries in the response headers.
 Once the aggregator detects a change in one of the sources, the aggregated summary creation could restart.